• Skip to primary navigation

 Instructions

-• If you want to cook this in the oven, after all the ingredients are in the pot, place in a 325°F oven for 2 hours, add the beans, stir and cook an additional hour.
+• To cook in the oven: after all the ingredients are in the pot, place in a 325°F oven for 2 hours, add the beans, stir and cook an additional hour.

 Notes